BEATREE/LittleUtils/README.md

 # LittleUtils
-This is a little repository of some Utils of coding.
+This is a little repository of some Utils of coding.<br>
 This repository's just to store some **easy code** that I don't want to code again.

 ## Well that's all.